imagineLife/nodeWork/in-depth/study-topics.md

 ## Process && OS
 - Interact with terminal input && output
-- try this...
+- try...
+  1. passing cli input to file
-  - levearge node to print the results from a string to the terminal
+     1. - levearge node to print the results from a string to the terminal
-  - in the same line, pipe to a file that pipes stdin to the stdout
+     2. - in the same line, pipe to a file that pipes stdin to the stdout
+  2. passing cli input to file that...
+     1. pipes cli input to an uppercase transform stream
+     2. pipes taht to the stdout
+  3.